Few places in the world capture curiosity and interest as much as Havana, Cuba. The charming old towns, colorful facades, rich history, and perhaps th

 11 Cannon Blast Ceremony

 Watching the Cannon Blast Ceremony must be one of Havana’s most interesting spectacles.
 Happening each evening at 9 pm, it’s one of the city’s oldest traditions and dates back 300 years.
-Each night, the shooting of the cannon from the San Carlos de la Cabaña Fortress across the Havana harbor would signal the closing of the walled city and hence, the protection of the city.
+Each night, the shooting of the cannon from the San Carlos de la Cabaña Fortress across the Havana harbor would signal the closing of the walled city and, hence, the protection of the city.

 You can hear the sound of the cannonball through most of Havana Vieja.
-My favorite place to see the fort from Havana Vieja is from the Malecon.
+My favorite place to see the fort from Havana Vieja is from the Malecón.

 12 Explore the Havana Club Rum Museum